Always Encrypted with secure enclaves

 When processing the statement, the Database Engine delegates cryptographic operations or computations on encrypted columns to the secure enclave.
 If needed, the enclave decrypts the data and performs computations on plaintext.

-During statement processing, both the data and the column encryption keys are not exposed in plaintext in the Database Engine outside of the secure enclave.
+During statement processing, both the data and the column encryption keys aren't exposed in plaintext in the Database Engine outside of the secure enclave.